rocketeers-app/rocketeers/content/articles/best-practices-for-sending-email.md

 ---
-title: Best practices when sending email
+title: Best practices for sending email
-slug: best-practices-when-sending-email
+slug: best-practices-for-sending-email
 category: Email
 intro: Improve the emails you're sending from your website or web app by following these best practices.
 published_at: 2022-12-06